 Each presentation will be allocated for 10 minutes; 7-minutes for speech and 3-minutes for Q/A session in front of the poster.
-The authors should be at present at their own posters to accommodate the visitors during 11:10~12:00, Sunday, March 30, 2014.
+The authors should be at present at their own posters to accommodate the visitors.
+Please check "Guide for Oral and Poster Presentations" on our website for a poster layout (sample) and other information.
 The Poster Awards will be granted.
 Only those that the first authors are under 40 years old can be the candidate for the Awards.